denten-books/plain-text/1-metaphor.md

 computers.
-The manipulation of metaphors---a reflective, not merely circumspect inhabitance of virtual worlds---therefore requires not just a willing suspension of disbelief, but also a poetics: hermeneutics, close reading, distant reading, deconstruction, morphology, in short precisely the legacy of interpretive practice that stretches from Aristotle to Susan Sontag and beyond.
+The manipulation of metaphors---a reflective, not merely circumspect inhabitance of virtual worlds---therefore requires not just a willing suspension of disbelief, but also a poetics: hermeneutics, close reading, distant reading, deconstruction, morphology, in short the legacy of interpretive practice that stretches from Aristotle to Susan Sontag and beyond.
 The suspension of disbelief otherwise threatens to become a permanent condition, alienating as it is pleasurable or cathartic.

 The history of human-computer interaction began with the manipulation of physical switches, first by hand and then by proxy, through removable storage